io7lab/io7-platform-cloud/README.md

 * docker compose down
 * sudo rm -rf ~/data ~/docker-compose.*

 ## io7-platform-reconfig.sh
 This sets the required intitial data such as the admin id, mqttws id and so on.
 If the io7 Platform instance needs to be clean up without the reinstallation, then this script can be run again, then it will reset the data to the initial state.

+## get_letsencrypt_cert.sh
+This scripts gets the CA trusted certificates for your fully qualified domain name, create cert.crt/cert.key for the subject host and the ca.pem for the CA chain.
+After getting the certificates with this script, run `io7-platform-secure.sh -ca ca.pem -cert cert.crt -fqdn your.domain.com` to harden the security with the SSL.

 ## io7-platform-secure.sh
 This converts the existing non secure io7 Platform instance into TLS protected instance.
+In order to get the publicly accepted certificates for the TLS communication, `get_letsencrypt_cert.sh` should be run before this script.

 ## io7-platform-nosecure.sh
 This converts back the existing secure io7 Platform instance into non secure instance, ie. no TLS.

 ## io7-platform-develop.sh
 This script is only for development.
 If you want to develop further on this io7 Platform and to contribute, then use this script in stead of `io7-platform-setup.sh` .
 This sets up the io7 Platform with the source code as well, so you can learn the code and/or improve on your own.

-## get_letsencrypt_cert.sh
-This scripts gets the CA trusted certificates for your fully qualified domain name, create cert.crt/cert.key for the subject host and the ca.pem for the CA chain.
-After getting the certificates with this script, run `io7-platform-secure.sh -ca ca.pem -cert cert.crt -fqdn your.domain.com` to harden the security with the SSL.